-In accordance with 23 CFR Part 450.334 of the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users, the Nebraska Department of Roads and Lincoln Metropolitan Planning Organization certify that the transportation planning process is addressing the major issues in the Metropolitan Planning Area and is being conducted in accordance with all applicable requirements of:
+In accordance with 23 U.S.C.
+Sec.
+134 - Metropolitan transportation planning, 23 CFR Part 450.334(a), the Nebraska Department of Roads and Lincoln Metropolitan Planning Organization certify that the transportation planning process is addressing the major issues in the Metropolitan Planning Area and is being conducted in accordance with all applicable requirements of: